heisenware/vrpc-js/examples/02-client/README.md

 > npm install vrpc
 > ```

-## STEP 1: Write a program to remote-control the Bar
+## Step 1: Write a program to remote-control the Bar

 Let's write a little program that is capable to remotely call the functions as made available through the bar agent.